Lewis Carroll and the Red Hot Potato: a graph theoretic approach to a linear algebraic identity: Introduction

 To give the Forest Identity, we will first introduce some notation.
-Let $a_F$ be the weight of a forest $F$, where the weight of $F$ is calculated by taking the product of the weights $a_{ij}$ of all edges $i\to j$ in $F$.
 For a set of nodes $U$, let $R_U$ be the set of forests where the nodes in $U$ (and only those nodes) are the roots.
 Thus $R_0$ is the set of all trees with root $0$.
 For an added superscript $i\to j$, let $R_U^{i\to j}$ be the set of forests with roots at $U$ and with node $i$ in the tree rooted at $j$ (that is to say there exists a meta-edge $i\to j$).
 Thus $R_{0,2}^{1\to 2}$ is the set of two-forests (forests containing two trees) with roots at nodes 0 and 2 and a meta-edge $1\to 2$.
 We will let $R^{NF}$ stand for non-forbidden forests, which are the two-forests that are allowed as part of the Forest Identity, as defined below.

 \begin{theorem} \textbf{Forest Identity.} Let $R^{NF}$ be the set $R_{0,2}\times R_{0,1}\setminus R_{0,2}^{1\to 2}\times R_{0,1}^{2\to 1}$.
 Then

 \end{theorem}

 We can also represent this diagramatically.
 Let a star represent a root and edges represent meta-edges.
 Then the following diagram represents two-forests on labeled vertices $0,1,\dots,n$ with roots at nodes $0$ and $2$ and a meta-edge $1\to 0$ (that could involve other nodes, but doesn't have to).